 How do I submit the documents PayPal require?

 You can upload your documents to your account through the PayPal website quickly and easily in our Resolution Centre, or fax them to us.
-You can also have them reviewed in person at an Australia Post branch.
 Upload documents now

 How do I make the process easier?